dol/kong-authz-openfga/BACKLOG.md

 - [ ] Add live tests to the OpenFGA server addition to the mock server.
 - [ ] Add an example that uses Consumer in conjunction with the Basic Authentication plugin.
 - [ ] Add build, test, and deploy pipeline (GitHub Actions) to the project
+- [ ] Add GitHub action to perform a smoke test
+- [ ] Add GitHub action to publish .rock when a version was tagged.
+Use LUAROCKS_API_KEY secret.

 ## Cleanup